helloraee/helloraee.github.io/README.md

 ## helloraee.github.io
 - Lorem ipsum.
 - Hello there,
-- I will update this soon.
+- I am developing the site and will update here as soon as I am done.